kenp8842/ames_homes_proj/README.md

 After getting the data, it needed to be cleaned up so it was useful for our model.
 I made the following changes.
 * Dropped columns containing over 40% of values missing
 * Filled in the Electrical and Masonry veneer type with their most common values
-* Replaced NaN values in the 9 basement and garage columns that didn't include their build date with None
+* Replaced NaN values in the nine basement and garage columns that didn't include their build date with None
 * Changed all None values in Garage year built to zero so we could perform calculations if needed
 * Took the numeric columns and filled in all their NaN values with the most common value